Sameer-Ahmed7/Anomaly-Detection-on-FashionMNIST/README.md

 <li>To access the code click
 <a href="https://colab.research.google.com/github/Sameer-Ahmed7/Anomaly-Detection-on-FashionMNIST/blob/main/DL_FinalProject.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a></li>
-<li>To download the pytorch lightning model Go to <a href='https://github.com/Sameer-Ahmed7/Anomaly-Detection-on-FashionMNIST/tree/main/lightning_logs'>lightning_logs</a> section on GitHub</li>
+<li>To download the PyTorch lightning model Go to <a href='https://github.com/Sameer-Ahmed7/Anomaly-Detection-on-FashionMNIST/tree/main/lightning_logs'>lightning_logs</a> section on GitHub</li>
   <li>Make sure install all dependencies.</li>
   <li>Connect to Google Colab GPU (Recommended), because in this notebook, we also see some of the images (results) in every 100th batch.
 So it is necessary to use GPU.</li>
 </ul>